karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-04-01, Tuesday

-* ?h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+* 0.35h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Created a stub `AuthenticationProvider` implementation and tried to get it working.
+Didn't quite succeed: nothing seems to be prompting for login.

+### 2014-04-02, Wednesday

+* 0.1h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Did a quick test and discovered that my `SecurityWebApplicationInitializer` is not being run.